-The only logical reason I can come up for how this addictions started is the fact that I was reading teen magazines at a young age.
+The only logical reason I can come up for how this addiction started is the fact that I was reading teen magazines at a young age.
 I somehow finagled myself a subscription to Seventeen Magazine at age 10.
 I read it for a good year before my babysitter showed it to my mom and suggested finding me a magazine that was more age appropriate.
 True, there were a lot of articles about sex and relationships, but I wasn’t paying attention to those (I didn’t know a condom from a condo at that point).
-What I did read were all the beauty tips and reviews.
+What I did read was all the beauty articles and reviews.
 I think I was the only fourth grader who was exfoliating on a weekly basis.
 So this reading and understanding of “older girls” stuff is the only catalyst I can identify for my makeup addiction.

 I’ve created a beauty timeline to try to understand where my addiction started, and exactly when I got hooked.

 Age 3—My best friend Danielle’s mother makes us up as clowns.
 She does it for Danielle to help her get over her fear of clowns and for me because I love the feeling of makeup on my face.
 The pictures she took show a nervous Danielle, and an ecstatic Allison.

 Age 8—My Aunt Terry, a nurse, is painting my nails for me and tells me she’s not allowed to wear nail polish to work.
 I’m horrified at the thought and say, “Can you at least paint your toenails?”